Here are some links!

 Read about our original processional play, The Dream Life of Teresa Harris, staged at Eldon House in London, Ontario.
 See https://teresaharrisdreamlife.wordpress.com/about/, https://teresaharrisdreamlife.wordpress.com/the-team/ and https://www.facebook.com/events/152190684983472/.

 What comes next?
 I have many out-takes and deleted scenes from THE TRIUMPH OF TERESA HARRIS.
 The stories of the Harris family of Eldon House and especially of Teresa are so fascinating that I long to fashion the extra material into poems.
-Teresa is indeed one of London’s LOCAL HEROES and that is the working title of a book of poems that I will begin later in 2017.
+Teresa is indeed one of London’s LOCAL HEROES and that is the title of a book of poems that Insomniac Press will publish in April, 2018.

 Teresa’s letter to her mother, Amelia Harris, “in the wilds of Kashmir”, 1877, from